tomanizer/linked-sqlserver-dialect/README.md

 ### Notes / troubleshooting

+- If using **ODBC Driver 18**, encryption is enabled by default; `TrustServerCertificate=yes` is the simplest local-dev setting.
+- On macOS, you can install the Microsoft driver via Homebrew tap:
+  - `brew tap microsoft/mssql-release`
+  - `brew install microsoft/mssql-release/msodbcsql18 microsoft/mssql-release/mssql-tools18`
 - Linked server provider support in SQL Server Linux images can vary.
 If `init` fails while running `sp_addlinkedserver`, check the `init` container logs and we can adjust the provider/options.
 - Passwords are hard-coded for local dev only.
 Change them before sharing this setup.